rkayelew/ps6-shiny-app-rkayelew/README.md

 ### Description of the data
 This data is accessed from the **Kaggle** online database, and the data itself is gathered from Rolling Stone's 500 Greatest Albums of All Time.
 As the name of the lsit suggests, there are 500 rows, one for each album represented on the list.
 This dataset has six variables, or columns, those being, *Artist, Album Name, Label, Critic, Position, and Year.* Position and Year are of type double and the other variables are of type char.
 This dataset was relatively simple to manipulate which made plotting and analyzing more straight forward.
+I used the packages shiny, tidyverse, plotly, and shinythemes to help produce my Shiny app.

 ### Widgets and Panels